betterscientificsoftware/bssw.io/CuratedContent/CMakeTutorialAndReferenceResources.md

 # CMake Tutorial and Reference Resources

 <!--deck text start-->
-The CMake system is a large and powerful set of tools to create cross-platform builds from source for C, C++, Fortran and many other compiled programming languages.
+CMake is a large and powerful set of tools to create cross-platform builds from source for C, C++, Fortran and many other compiled programming languages.
 CMake continues to rapidly evolve and best practices in its use are changing almost as rapidly.
 Here we provide links and descriptions for the best tutorial and reference materials that exist for CMake to help stay current in effective CMake usage.
 <!--deck text end-->